-Name Туре Unit Description

-lxx float asec 2 Adaptive second moment of the

-source intensity.
-See Bernstein &

-Jarvis [2] for detailed discussion of

-all adaptive-moment related quanti-

-ties 47 .

-lyy float $asec^2$ Adaptive second moment of the source intensity.

-lxy float $asec^2$ Adaptive second moment of the

-nout üsee source intensity.

-lcov float[6] $asec^4$ Ixx, Iyy, Ixy covariance matrix.

-IxxPSF float $asec^2$ Adaptive second moment for the PSF.

-lyyPSF float $asec^2$ Adaptive second moment for the PSF.

-IxyPSF float asec 2 Adaptive second moment for the PSF.

-extendedness float A measure of extendedness, com-

-puted using a combination of avail-

-able moments, or from a likelihood

-ratio of point/trailed source models

-(exact algorithm TBD). extendedness =

-1 implies a high degree of confi-

-dence that the source is extended.

-extendedness = 0 implies a high degree

-of confidence that the source is point-

-like.

-spuriousness float A measure of spuriousness, com-

-puted using information 48 from the

-source and image characterization, as

-well as the information on the Tele-

-scope and Camera system (e.g., ghost

-maps, defect maps, etc.).
+Name Туре Unit Description extendedness float A measure of extendedness, com- puted using a combination of avail- able moments, or from a likelihood ratio of point/trailed source models (exact algorithm TBD). extendedness = 1 implies a high degree of confi- dence that the source is extended. extendedness = 0 implies a high degree of confidence that the source is point- like. spuriousness float A measure of spuriousness, com- puted using information 45 from the source and image characterization, as well as the information on the Tele- scope and Camera system (e.g., ghost maps, defect maps, etc.). flags bit[64] bit Various useful flags.